 Social Media Meets Business

 Though LinkedIn first appeared in the early 2000’s, it was designed as a business-specific platform.
-However, around 2010 the online landscape shifted and business began to find a voice on the other main social media platforms such as Facebook, Twitter and even Instagram.
+However, around 2010, the online landscape shifted and businesses began to find a voice on the other main social media platforms such as Facebook, Twitter and even Instagram.

-As early as 2009 websites were starting to list their social media addresses, businesses would include Facebook and Twitter addresses on their television commercials and many tools were being built to include social media on websites – for example; WordPress plugins that would allow users to include not only links to their social media websites but also to include their latest social media posts directly on their websites.
+As early as 2009, websites were starting to list their social media addresses, businesses would include Facebook and Twitter accounts on their television commercials and many tools were being built to include social media on websites – for example, WordPress plugins that would allow users to include not only links to their social media websites but also to include their latest social media posts directly on their websites.

 Social media icons were seen everywhere and it became almost unusual to see businesses or brands without them.
 Businesses also took advantage of the opportunity to build links using social media.